 Within our insurance and brokerage business, due to the cyclical nature of the insurance market and the impact of other market conditions on insurance premiums, commission revenue may vary widely between accounting periods.
 A period of low or declining premium rates, generally known as a 'soft' or 'softening' market, generally leads to downward pressure on commission revenue and can have a material adverse impact on our revenue and operating margin.
 A 'hard' or 'firming' market, during which premium rates rise, generally has a favorable impact on our revenue and operating margin.
 Rates, however, vary by geography, industry and client segment.
 As a result, and due to the global and diverse nature of our business, we view rates in the aggregate.
-Overall, we are currently seeing a modest but definite increase in pricing in the market.
+Overall, we are currently seeing a stabilizing market.